| Factor Payments to Abroad. Definition |

 METHODOLOGICAL NOTES: Definitions and Sources

-In addition to the general information on definitions and
+In addition to the general information on definitions and sources

-and stocks used in the Report - including how they were
+in the Report - including how they were obtained for each economy - are

-obtained for each economy - are available in electronic format
+available in electronic format only.

 |